RPA and workflow automation for Dutch businesses

 Incoming invoices still read, coded and posted manually.
 Per invoice it costs one to four minutes, and at hundreds per month that ties up half a working week or more.
 The same pain on the outgoing side: orders that need to come from a webshop or CRM, into the ERP and then into accounting.

-We connect email or OCR input to your accounting package (Exact, Twinfield, AFAS, Yuki) via API or an RPA bot, with an AI layer for classification and field extraction on uncertain values.
+Email or OCR input is connected to your accounting package (Exact, Twinfield, AFAS, Yuki) via API or an RPA bot, with an AI layer for classification and field extraction on uncertain values.
 A doubt flag sends edge cases to a human, the bulk flows through.
 Audit trails are on by default for accountant review.

 Client onboarding automation